Help protect our marine wildlife

 Living Seas Wales is brought to you by North Wales Wildlife Trust and the Wildlife Trust of South and West Wales.
 This exciting project will bring you awe-inspiring experiences and the opportunity to join us as we protect Wales’ wonderful marine wildlife.

 Why are our seas important to us?

-The various and often unique physical characteristics formed over thousands of years as land and sea evolve has given rise to fantastically diverse wildlife in this area.
-Whilst we can often observe marine mammals charismatically surfacing and seabirds arriving to lay their eggs the swirling currents beneath the waves allow for a colourful array of weird and wonderful marine life.
+Whilst we can often see marine mammals charismatically surfacing and seabirds arriving to lay their eggs the swirling currents beneath the waves allow for a colourful array of weird and wonderful wildlife.

 However, our seas are in trouble!
 There is a worrying decline in many coastal and marine habitats and species and the sea is perceived by many as a dark and barren.